 Dan turned to Cameron, who ignored the double entendre and went for safe conversation.
 He was experiencing a rare moment of extreme ecstasy.

 “The guy playing the dentist could’ve done a better job.”
-Taylor murmured, inadvertently stopping a heated discussion between Cameron and Dan – there were different opinions on Shakespeare in this group.
+Taylor murmured, inadvertently stopping a heated discussion between Cam and Dan – there were contrasting opinions on Shakespeare in this group.
 “He had three parts and screwed them up.
-Like he was acting as himself, you know?”
+Like he was acting as himself, y’know?”

 “Oh yeah, Steve.
 He’s definitely the weakest link.”
 Dan said flatly, tapping his chin in contemplation.
-“Ali was saying at Maundy last night that he miraculously got the part – probably blackmailed the director.”
+“Ali was saying last night that he miraculously got the part – probably blackmailed the director.”

 “Maybe the director saw potential in him.
 Chemistry matters between all actors, not just the leading ones.”
 Cameron interjected.